Skip to content

 What specifically would need to be different for Monday to feel survivable?
 Is that thing something a different employer could provide?
 Or is it something that requires recovery rather than escape?

 If it's burnout first: the priority is recovery, and recovery requires reducing the demand on you before you collapse rather than after.
 That means deliberately producing less for a period.
 Protecting time outside work with genuine aggression.
 Finding one thing that refills you and doing it consistently.
 And holding off on major decisions until you've had enough distance to think clearly.
+The piece on how to recover from burnout covers the mechanics of that.
+Recovery from moderate burnout typically takes three to six months with meaningful change.

 If it's the job: the priority is a plan.
 Not quitting tomorrow — the mortgage is real, the commitments are real.
 But knowing there's an exit, and knowing what the steps toward it actually are, changes how every day inside it feels.
+The piece on should I quit my job covers the decision mechanics.
+If you're thinking about a bigger shift, how to change careers covers that too.

 The Dead End Desk Survival Guide is built for both of these moments — the recovering and the planning.
 Not inspiration.
 A framework for getting specific about what's wrong and what the next move is.